jbloomlab/SARS-CoV-2_bottleneck/NOTES.md

 2. [Population Bottlenecks and Intra-host Evolution during Human-to-Human Transmission of SARS-CoV-2](https://doi.org/10.1101/2020.06.26.173203)
 3. [Stochastic processes constrain the within and between host evolution of influenza virus](https://doi.org/10.7554/eLife.35962)

+Duplicates by re-sequencing:

+For 24 samples (with Ct < 20),  Pavitra re-prepped and re-sequenced them using the same shotgun metagenomics approach as before.

+This resulted in 24 total samples (each with duplicates: the original sequencing on the SRA, and the new sequencing).

+One of the samples is missing a corresponding run: SpID 10110 1 10